 Since 1 July 2014, two of the Group's French paper mills have been required to provide financial guarantees for ensuring plant safety in the event of a shut-down.
-The estimated cost of €323,000 could be used, among other things, to cover residual environmental risk prior to site rehabilitation.
+The amount of these guarantees was updated in 2020 from €323,000 to €233,000.
+This sum could be used, among other things, to cover residual environmental risk prior to site rehabilitation.